Site icon Circuit Ideas for You

 This is what an electronic counter does.

-It uses a special display like a tiny calculator screen to show the number of clicks.
+A customized display that looks like a little calculator screen shows the amount of clicks.

 What is a Seven Segment Counter Circuit: